Rebecca has been studying manifestation and the law of attraction for more than five years. She now serves as a coach for others.

 Gratitude, when it is natural, unprompted, and genuine, can have a powerful effect on your mind, altering the physical properties of your brain and generating happy hormones.

-Then What's the Problem With Gratitude Journals?
+Then What's the Problem?

 There are a few problems with gratitude journals.
 You may have experienced some, all, or none of these issues in your own practice.